LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 By default, the FHIR server REST API is available on both HTTP and HTTPS endpoints.
 In addition, the web application (WAR) that contains the FHIR server's REST API implementation is secured via client certificate-based authentication.
 As a backup to the client authentication scheme, basic authentication is also supported.
 If the client chooses to use OAuth 2.0 authentication using a Bearer Token mechanism, this can be done as well and is described in more detail in [Section 5.2.5 Oauth 2.0](#525-oauth-20).

 Here are some notes related to these authentication schemes:
 *   Basic authentication is a very simple authentication scheme and can be used on both HTTP or HTTPS endpoints, although it is extremely insecure when used with an HTTP endpoint since the user and password information is essentially transmitted in plain text.
 *   Client certificate-based authentication can only be used in conjunction with an HTTPS endpoint since it involves SSL handshake negotiations.
 *   The main value of client authentication is that the server is able to securely authenticate the client through the use of certificates.
 *   OAuth 2.0 authentication can only be used in conjunction with an HTTPS endpoint, because OAuth authorization steps rely on SSL handshake negotiations.

 ### 5.2.3 Server configuration steps
 To properly configure the FHIR server's keystore and truststore files, perform the following steps:

 1. Create a new self-signed server certificate<sup id="a8">[8](#f8)</sup> and store it in a new keystore file located in the `$WLP_HOME/usr/servers/fhir-server/resources/security` directory.

     In these instructions, we'll call this file `serverKeystore.jks`, although you can name your server keystore file anything you choose.
 We'll use the `keytool`<sup id="a9">[9](#f9)</sup> command for all keystore- and truststore-related steps, although there are several ways to perform these actions.

     The following command will generate a new self-signed certificate and store it in `serverKeystore.jks`:

     ```
-    keytool -keystore serverKeystore.jks -storepass password -genkey
+    keytool -keystore serverKeystore.jks -storepass change-password -genkey
-        -alias default -keyalg RSA -keypass password
+        -alias default -keyalg RSA -keypass change-password
     ```

 2. Export the server certificate so that it can be imported into the client's truststore:

     ```
-    keytool -keystore serverKeystore.jks -storepass password -export
+    keytool -keystore serverKeystore.jks -storepass change-password -export
         -alias default -file server-public-key.cer
     ```

 3. Create the client's certificate and store it in `clientKeystore.jks`:

     ```
-    keytool -keystore clientKeystore.jks -storepass password -genkey
+    keytool -keystore clientKeystore.jks -storepass change-password -genkey
-        -alias client-auth -keyalg RSA -keypass password
+        -alias client-auth -keyalg RSA -keypass change-password
     ```

     Note: `keytool` will prompt you for the various components of the distinguished name (DN) associated with the certificate (similar to Step 1).
 The value that you specify for the common name (CN) component of the DN must match a username in the basic user registry<sup id="a10">[10](#f10)</sup> configured within the `server.xml` file.
 This step is crucial for the client certificate-based authentication to work properly.
 The whole point of this authentication scheme is for the client to transmit its identity to the server via the client certificate, and the client's username must be contained in that certificate (the CN component of the DN) so that the FHIR server can properly authenticate the client.

 4. Export the client's certificate so that it can be imported into the server's truststore:

     ```
-    keytool -keystore clientKeystore.jks -storepass password -export -alias client-auth -file client-public-key.cer
+    keytool -keystore clientKeystore.jks -storepass change-password -export -alias client-auth -file client-public-key.cer
     ```

 5. Import the server's public key certificate into the client's truststore:

     ```
-    keytool -keystore clientTruststore.jks -storepass password -import -file server-public-key.cer
+    keytool -keystore clientTruststore.jks -storepass change-password -import -file server-public-key.cer
     ```

-6. Import the client's public key certificate into the server's truststore: keytool -keystore serverTruststore.jks -storepass password -import -file client-public-key.cer
+6. Import the client's public key certificate into the server's truststore: keytool -keystore serverTruststore.jks -storepass change-password -import -file client-public-key.cer

 7. Be sure to copy the server keystore (`serverKeystore.jks`) and truststore (`serverTruststore.jks`) files to the appropriate directory (`$WLP_HOME/usr/servers/fhir-server/resources/security`).
 Then configure the `server.xml` file correctly to reference your new keystore and truststore files.

 ### 5.2.4 Client configuration
 FHIR REST API consumers (clients) must be properly configured to successfully participate in client certificate-based authentication.
 The previous section provided instructions on how to configure a keystore and truststore on the server.
 Those instructions also included the steps involving the client keystore and truststore as well.
 At this point, you should have a client keystore that contains a client certificate whose Distinguished Name's Common Name component is set to the username.
 You should also have a client truststore which contains the server's public key certificate.
 Essentially, the server and client both have a keystore that contains their own private and public key certificate and they both have a truststore which contains the public key certificate of their counterpart.

 Although the steps required to configure certificate-based authentication for a client application depend on the specific REST API client framework, the client has several main requirements, as summarized in the following list:

 *   If the client is using the FHIR server's HTTPS endpoint, then the client truststore should be configured with the REST API client framework<sup id="a11">[11](#f11)</sup>.
 *   If the client is using basic authentication, then it must send an appropriate Authorization request header containing the username and password information in the HTTP request.
 *   If the client is using client certificate-based Authentication, then the client keystore must be configured with the REST API client framework<sup id="a12">[12](#f12)</sup>.
 *   If the client is using OAuth 2.0 Authentication, then the client keystore must be configured with the REST API client framework.
 In addition, it must send an appropriate Authorization request header containing the Bearer token in the HTTP request.

 ### 5.2.5 OAuth 2.0
 In the default configuration, the FHIR server acts as an authorization server as well as a resource server.
 The FHIR server's conformance statement includes the OAuth-related URLs you will need to get started.
 The following excerpt from a conformance statement shows sample OAuth-related URLs (token, authorize, and register) as values of the `valueUri` elements.